-The most important issue after being accepted into the Golden Hills School Division international program is to decide where you would like to live.
-The two options you can choose from are:
+The most important issue after being accepted into the Golden Hills School Division international program is to decide where students would like to live.
+The two options to choose from are:

 Golden Hills School Division is the only public school division in Canada to offer dormitories for their international students.
 Our dorm leaders nurture and encourage students and help make their residence both a place they can call home and a sanctuary where they can relax and study.

 There are three locations where dormitories are offered:

 For more information on dorms check out Dormitory

 Golden Hills School Division provides international students the opportunity to live in a safe, secure environment with a Canadian family while attending school.
 Host families are carefully selected and families are interviewed and homes are inspected before we accept them into our program.
 We develop student profiles and family profiles based on information provided to us by both the student and the family.
 This helps ensure we match the student with the best possible family to meet their needs.
 The student's parents are sent the family profiles as well as photos of the family and home so they can feel comfortable about the home we've selected for their child, however the student's parents have final approval about the home we place their child in.

 Our Accommodations Coordinators meet with students and homestay families throughout the year to address any questions or concerns either may have.
 The coordinators are always available to help and support our students, their parents, and the homestay families.
 They also provide reports to agents informing them of how their students are adjusting to life in Canada.
 We encourage all parents and agents to communicate with the Accommodations Coordinators regarding their child's homestay accommodations in order to ensure all of your child's needs are met.

 Students living with homestay families usually arrive in late August and stay for either one or two semesters - August 30-January 31 or February 1-June 30.